nawabahmadreshi/documentation/pages/marketing-channels/ad-network-integrations.md

 {% endprotip %}

-## View your data using the Universal Ads Analytics page
+## View your data with Unified Analytics

 The [Ads Analytics Page page](https://dashboard.branch.io/ads/analytics) on the Branch dashboard shows the performance of your ad campaigns _across both web and app_.
 You can view performance over time, including purchase and other custom events.